 But was it actually: Sylvester Stallone

-Back when the Tombstone production was having trouble and the idea to get a front man in to shoot the shots he was told to do was hatched, Kurt Russell and Sylvester Stallone - who worked together, of course, on Tango & Cash - had a phone conversation.
+Back when the Tombstone production was having trouble and the idea was put forward to get a front man in to shoot the shots he was told to, Kurt Russell and Sylvester Stallone - who worked together, of course, on Tango & Cash - had a phone conversation.
 As reported in the article we've linked to at the end of the Tombstone piece, Stallone revealed to Russell that Cosmatos served a similar function on the set of First Blood: Part Two.
 Or, to put it succinctly, that the second Rambo movie was apparently ghost-directed by Stallone, even though he didn't take credit for it.
 As with most of these stories, there's more smoke than firm fire to it, but we've seen little to refute this particular story either.

 But was it actually: Steven Spielberg